QDucasse/fdia_simulation/README.md

 ```

 The tests are not robust as they verify the integrity of the data generated but
 not its quality.
+What that means is that even if the result of a filter might be
+considered bad as the estimation is not correct, his behavior is correct.
-Testing the reaction of a bad designed filtered on a very demanding
+Testing the reaction of a bad designed filtered on a very demanding trajectory is
-trajectory was not the point of the project.
-However, many examples allow you to
+not the point of the project.
+However, many examples allow you to try and test the
-try and test the results of many different combinations.
+results of many different combinations and that is how the filter should be designed.

 ---